 Drug Distributor Accreditation

-Save time and money by bundling our distributor accreditations together.
 When completing your Drug Distributor Accreditation application, maximize your investment by also applying for our OTC Medical Device Distributor Accreditation.
-Review program eligibility requirements to see if your facility qualifies, then contact our team for the code that must be provided to obtain a discount when completing the application.
+Review program eligibility requirements to see if your facility qualifies, then contact our team for the discount code that must be provided to obtain a discount when completing the application.

-Practices that demonstrate compliance in preventing counterfeit drugs and devices from entering the United States medical supply can earn this voluntary accreditation to better position their business.
-Complete the accreditation form to request more information.
+Practices that demonstrate compliance in preventing counterfeit drugs and devices from entering the United States medical supply can earn this voluntary accreditation and better position their business to patients.
+Complete the form to request more information.

-To apply for an NABP accreditation, businesses must meet basic eligibility requirements.
-To avoid unnecessary delays, review the eligibility requirements listed below.
+To apply for an NABP accreditation, you must meet and maintain basic eligibility requirements.
+Review the eligibility requirements listed below.

-- Be compliant with program criteria and requirements at time of application submission and throughout the application and accreditation period
+- You are compliant with the program criteria and requirements at the time you apply for accreditation, throughout the application process and accreditation period.

-- Be appropriately licensed, located in the United States, with current and active licenses in good standing, in all jurisdictions in which it is conducting business (unless licensure is not required by law)
+- You are a licensed drug distributor operating in the United States, with current and active licenses, in all jurisdictions in which you are conducting business.

-- Be operational in all its activities for at least 30 days and compliant with all regulations, laws, and rules (eg, federal, state, local, and jurisdictional requirements) applicable to the business
+- You are operational in all activities for at least 30 days and compliant with all state regulations, laws, and rules (eg, federal, state, local, and jurisdictional requirements) applicable to the business.

-- Complete our prerequisite Supply Chain Inspection within the past 12 months and received a Drug Distributor Accreditation eligibility letter
+- You complete our prerequisite Supply Chain inspection within the past 12 months and received a Drug Distributor Accreditation eligibility letter.

 - Virtual Manufacturers and Wholesale Distributors